AndersonFMeira/transformers/README.md

 1, there’s only going to be one battle)
 <br>● The team who eliminated the largest number of the opposing team is the winner
 # Special rules:
-<br>● Any Transformer named Optimus Prime or Predaking wins his fight automatically
-regardless of any other criteria
+● Any Transformer named Optimus Prime or Predaking wins his fight automatically regardless of any other criteria
 <br>● In the event either of the above face each other (or a duplicate of each other), the game
 immediately ends with all competitors destroyed